Define the Types of Financial Aid

 Learn about all the financial aid options available to help you pay for college.

-The biggest misconceptions about financial aid are that only students who are exceptionally smart or exceptionally poor qualify for financial aid.
+The biggest misconception about financial aid is that the only students who qualify are exceptionally smart or exceptionally poor.

-Although there is need-based financial aid that may not be available to the wealthiest students, the truth is that there are many forms of financial aid that are not determined by financial need at all.
-And for those of you that aren't the best scholars, you will be happy to know that most forms of aid only require the student to maintain a passing average — no dean's list required.
+Although some types of financial aid are awarded based on need, the truth is that many forms of aid are not determined by financial need at all.
+In addition, most forms of aid only require the student to maintain a passing average — no dean's list required.